top of page

 Contains affiliate links to products we own (or similar)

-Depending on the ability of your child, you can either follow the more traditional style of pattern here, or you can pass yarn randomly back and forth between the holes - both will look beautiful!
+Depending on the ability of your child, you can either follow the more traditional style of pattern here, or you can pass yarn randomly back and forth between the holes - both will look lovely.

-To make this craft you will need:
+To make this dreamcatcher craft you will need:

-Take your paper plate and cut out the centre – the easiest way to do this is to make a
+Start by taking your paper plate and cut out the centre – the easiest way to do this is to make a hole with the point of the scissors and cut from there (a grownup will probably need to help with this).

 Use your single hole punch to create 8 evenly spaced holes around the centre.
 For younger children it can help to draw a little pencil dot where they need to punch.